Crescent Beach in South Surrey

-TIP #1: If you go swimming, to avoid the risk of itchy bites from duck and goose mites, before going in the water generously apply an oil-based waterproof sunscreen lotion, and, after swimming, dry off thoroughly right away.
+TIP #1: If you go swimming, generously apply an oil-based waterproof sunscreen lotion before going into the water.
+This is to avoid the risk of itchy bites from duck and goose mites.
+After swimming, dry off thoroughly right away.

 TIP #2: Try to go at low tide as that’s when the beach is at its most spectacular, with the sand going out for what looks like forever.
 Check out Tide Forecast for the schedule of expected tide times.
 If you go at high tide, the walk is still nice but there isn’t much of a beach.

 TIP #3: Take a shovel and pails to play with.
 Crescent Beach is an amazing place for serious sandcastle-building.